ChandanGowda2005/ChandanGowda2005/README.md

 ## an 18-year-old programmer and professional daydreamer!

-- 👯 I’m looking to collaborate with other content creators
+- 👯 I'm Looking Forward to collaborate
 - 🥅 2023 Goals: Learn more about AI and machine learning
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: To Try new technologies